VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/2_theautomatedway.md

-# Tutorial 1: Analyzing your first electrophysiology experiment with NDI
+# Tutorial 2: Analyzing your first electrophysiology experiment with NDI

-## 1.2 Automating the reading of data from your rig or lab or collaborator
+## 2.2 Automating the reading of data from your rig or lab or collaborator

-In the previous tutorial, we reviewed the steps necessary to create [ndi.daqsystem](link) objects to read in a dataset, and to add the metadata that is necessary to tell NDI about the contents of each epoch.
+In the previous tutorial, we reviewed the steps necessary to create [ndi.daq.system](https://vh-lab.github.io/NDI-matlab/reference/%2Bndi/%2Bdaq/system.m/) objects to read in a dataset, and to add the metadata that is necessary to tell NDI about the contents of each epoch.

 Most labs use the same data acquisition devices and file organization schemes over and over again, and many labs also store